-A common question among new parents is whether or not they need a baby monitor and if baby monitors are worth the money.
+A common question among new parents is whether or not they need a baby monitor and if they are worth the money.

-So let’s take a look to help you decide if a monitor is right for you and your baby.
+So let’s take a look to help you decide if thee devices are right for you and your baby.

 What Is A Baby Monitor?